-PAGE 2

-Enterprise Strategy

-PAGE 3

-Quarterly Review Process and Resource Reallocation

-PAGE 4

-Methods and Accountability

-PAGES 5-6

-Key Priorities: Safety and Revitalization

-PAGES 7-11

-Accomplishing Change Through Goal Setting

-ENTERPRISE STRATEGY

-The City of Saint Paul operates with an "all in" approach to city building, relentlessly focused on proactive community engagement, cross-departmental collaboration, and an unshakeable mission of building a city that works for everyone.
-By breaking down silos and aligning efforts across the enterprise, the city strengthens the very foundations that make Saint Paul a community where people can safely live, work, play, and do businesses.

-The city is leading with vision, action, and a sense of urgency to advance two key enterprise priorities: Community-First Public Safety and Downtown Revitalization.
-To ensure progress is made on these priorities, the city has developed a strategic workplan for 2025 that will be reviewed quarterly to address and stay ahead of new issues and challenges.
-This strategy is more than managing today's challenges, it's about flexibility and allowing thoughtful reallocation of resources

-ensuring that the city remains responsive to changing needs.
-The workplan outlines clear strategies, objectives, and goals that will guide the city's efforts to achieve these priorities.
+EREEREEFE PAGE 2 Enterprise Strategy PAGE 3 Quarterly Review Process and Resource Reallocation PAGE 4 Methods and Accountability PAGES 5-6 Key Priorities: Safety and Revitalization PAGES 7-11 Accomplishing Change Through Goal Setting ENTERPRISE STRATEGY The City of Saint Paul operates with an "all in" approach to city building, relentlessly focused on proactive community engagement, cross-departmental collaboration, and an unshakeable mission of building a city that works for everyone.
+By breaking down silos and aligning efforts across the enterprise, we are strengthening the very foundation that make Saint Paul a community where people can safely live, work, play, and do businesses.
+We are leading with vision, action, and a sense of urgency to advance two key enterprise priorities: Community-First Public Safety and Downtown Revitalization.
+To ensure progress is made on these priorities, we have developed a strategic workplan for 2025 that will be reviewed quarterly to address and stay ahead of new issues and challenges.
+This strategy is more than managing today's challenges, it's about flexibility and allowing thoughtful reallocation of resources ensuring that we remain responsive to changing needs.
+The workplan outlines clear strategies, objectives, and goals that will guide our efforts to achieve these priorities.
+We recognize that community members, businesses, and visitors have expressed frustration that change hasn't come fast enough.
+This workplan is designed to change that-through visible, measurable action and a commitment to transparency and adaptation.
 Through bold, data-driven operational workplans, every department is empowered to drive transformational change-prioritizing results in Community-First Public Safety and Downtown Revitalization strategies while seamlessly balancing long-term goals with day-to-day excellence.
-This approach ensures departments continue providing essential services to our community while also contributing to the advancement of the city's strategic initiatives.
-Action items, tasks, and other key elements of the city priorities will be built into each department's Quarterly Plans.
+This approach ensures departments continue providing essential services to our community while also contributing to the advancement of our strategic initiatives.
+Action items, tasks, and other key elements of our priorities will be built into each department's Quarterly Plans.

 The Quarterly Review Process and Resource Reallocation A key feature of the strategic workplan is its flexibility, with a focus on quarterly reviews.
-These reviews assess the progress of the action items and tasks outlined for each quarter, allowing the city to make adjustments based on performance, emerging issues, or shifts in priorities.
+These reviews assess the progress of the action items and tasks outlined for each quarter, allowing us to make adjustments based on performance, emerging issues, or shifts in priorities.